dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 I'm running this on a computer with an RTX3090 GPU.
 The output looks like the following.
 {{< video src="yolox_gpu.mp4" width="700px" loop="true" autoplay="false">}}

-Out of the box, the model averaged at 40+ FPS on a RTX3090 GPU.
+Out of the box, the model averaged 40+ FPS on an RTX3090 GPU.
 But, on a Core i9-11900 CPU (a relatively powerful CPU to date) it averaged at 5+ FPS - not good for a real-time detection task.

 {{< video src="yolox_cpu.mp4" width="700px" loop="true" autoplay="false">}}